dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 Specifies the total width, in bits, of the memory, including any check or error-correction bits.
 If there are no error-correction bits, this value should be equal to DataWidth.

+A DataWidth of 64 and a TotalWidth of 64 indicates that the device has 64-bits of data with no error-correction bits.

+A DataWidth of 64 and a TotalWidth of 72 indicates that the device has 64-bits of data with 8 error-correction bits.

+A DataWidth of 0 and a TotalWidth of 8 indicates that the device is being used solely to provide 8 error-correction bits.

 To determine TotalWidth, run the following:

 ```sh